 Symantec noted a 12 percent increase in enterprise ransomware in 2018, for example, although it also recorded a 20 percent decline in ransomware overall that year.
 The company also identified a 33 percent rise in mobile ransomware, which highlights a new trend of criminals targeting mobile users with file-encrypting malware.

 Worringly, Postive Technologies found that there’s a growing “access for sale” market on the dark web.
 In fact, hackers were advertising access to the networks of major US service sector and industrial companies, with some buyers offering up to 30% commission on the proceeds of any hack performed.

 26. The “Cerber” ransomware family is leading the rise in ransomware attacks

-Other reports show as little as a 15 percent increase in ransomware attacks in the first half of 2019, and up to a 105 percent year-over-year increase with the Cerber family of ransomware identified as the largest group.
+Other reports show a a 20 percent increase in ransomware attacks in the first half of 2020, and payments doubling on average, with the Cerber family of ransomware identified as the largest group.
 SonicWall also noted nearly 40 million Cerber hits in the first half of 2019.
 Comparatively, the volume of Cerber-family ransomware hits soared to over 101 million in 2018.
 The next closest ransomware family in 2018, BadRabbit, had fewer than 8 million hits the whole year.

 27. Ransomware payment demands are increasing in size